Recovering From Trauma and Concussion

 You are currently watching a preview of this interview.
 Unlock the full version by upgrading to an Access Pass bundle!
 Get FREE access to 8 expert interviews from Day 1 and Day 2 when you register today!

-- Is it possible for a patient to have no personal or family history of migraine, get a concussion, and then develop migraine?
+- Is it possible for a person to have no personal or family history of migraine, get a concussion, and then develop migraine?

 - Can imaging help with identifying concussion?

-- Does having migraine put us at a greater risk for concussion?
+- Does having migraine increase the risk for concussion?

-- What is your advice for someone who has just gotten a concussion?
+- What is your advice for someone who has sustained a concussion?

-- What sort of strategies should one adopt to try to promote brain healing after a concussion?
+- What strategies should someone try to promote brain healing after a concussion?

 - What is a post-traumatic headache (PTH)?